Unusually High Gas-to-Dust Ratios Observed in High-Redshift Quiescent Galaxies: Results

 \subsection{A Deficit of Dust Emission}

 Before considering any physical quantities, we first ask whether the CO or dust properties of our $z\sim1$ quiescent galaxies are empirically unusual.
 Figure~\ref{fig:observables} compares the observed CO and rest-frame 850\,\um luminosities to the sample of star-forming galaxies assembled by \citet{scoville23}.
 As in that work, we assume $\Tdust = 25$\,K and a long-wavelength dust spectral index $\beta = 2$ to k-correct our rest-frame $\approx$500\,\um measurements to rest-frame 850\,\um.
+We verified that our assumptions to calculate gas and dust masses from the luminosities recover $\gdr \approx 100$ when using the \citet{scoville23} observables.
 The comparison sample contains a wide diversity of star-forming galaxies, from typical $z\sim0$ spirals to local and high-redshift IR-luminous sources.

-It is obvious from Fig.~\ref{fig:observables} that our quiescent galaxies are clear outliers, with dust luminosity lower by a factor of at least 0.4\,dex to more than 0.8\,dex given their CO luminosity.
-We note that the comparison sample uses exclusively CO(1--0) measurements while we use CO(2--1), but the deficit in dust emission is larger than any plausible change due to CO excitation (maximum $\approx$25\%; Section~\ref{caveats}).
+It is obvious from Fig.~\ref{fig:observables} that our quiescent galaxies are clear outliers, with dust luminosity lower by a factor of at least 0.4\,dex to more than 0.8\,dex given their CO luminosity.\footnote{The few literature galaxies we can place on this plot are consistent with this result; see also Fig.~\ref{fig:gdrssfr}.} We note that the comparison sample uses exclusively CO(1--0) measurements while we use CO(2--1), but the deficit in dust emission is larger than any plausible change due to CO excitation (maximum $\approx$25\%; Section~\ref{caveats}).
 The deficit of dust luminosity is well outside the scatter of the CO-dust relation derived by \citet{scoville23}, which we find to be $^{+0.17}_{-0.20}$\,dex (inner 68th percentile) and $^{+0.28}_{-0.32}$\,dex (inner 95th percentile).
 From a purely observational standpoint, then, we conclude that our sample of $z\sim1$ quiescent galaxies show dust emission significantly weaker than expected.
 We subsequently interpret this difference as arising from abnormally large gas-to-dust mass ratios in the quiescent galaxies.